John C. Dvorak: Criticism of new technology

 In his 2007 article for MarketWatch regarding the iPhone, Dvorak wrote, "If [Apple's] smart, it will call the iPhone a 'reference design' and pass it to some suckers to build with someone else's marketing budget.
 Then it can wash its hands of any marketplace failures. [... ] It should do that immediately before it's too late."
 Although he later admitted having been wrong about its success, he criticized Apple's iPad when it first appeared in 2010, stating that it was no different from other previous tablets that had failed: "I cannot see it escaping the tablet computer dead zone any time soon."

-Dvorak has mentioned in the past that he is a fan of MorphOS and used the Video Toaster in its heyday.

-In 2018 he wrote an article on Medium in which he claimed he was fired from PC Magazine because of an article he wrote that questioned the safety of 5G.
+In 2018, he claimed on Medium that he was fired from PC Magazine because of an article he wrote questioning the safety of 5G.